 If you master a few of the most common reflexive verbs, like the ones I taught you in this post, it’ll be easy to handle the new ones when they pop up.
 That's where the verb charts can help.

-The rest will come with exposure to Italian, as I discovered during my Italian project this summer where I focused on input over deliberate study.
+The rest will come with exposure to Italian, as I discovered during my Italian project where I focused on immersion in Italian over deliberate study.

 Read this article again if you need to and let the information sink in.
 Take your time with it and remember that practice makes perfect.